defstudio/pest-plugin-laravel-expectations/README.md

 ### `toBeSoftDeleted()`

-Asserts the given model to be soft deleted.
+Assert the given model to be soft deleted.

 ```php
 expect($model)->toBeSoftDeleted();